-Throughout the Christmas season, I’ll be offering encouraging tips on how to get through the holidays during times of grief.
+Throughout the Thanksgiving and Christmas season, I’ll be offering encouraging tips on how to get through the holidays during times of grief.

 Grief can definitely make the holidays very challenging to get through…but there truly is hope.

-I wish each of you a peaceful Christmas season that is filled with hope, comfort, encouragement, and even joy!
+I wish each of you a peaceful Thanksgiving and Christmas season that is filled with comfort, encouragement, hope – and eventually joy!

 My first holiday tip is:

 Grieve how you need to grieve and be kind to your heart.

 Do not put on yourself the extra pressure of having the “perfect” holidays.

 Just like you are having to create a “new normal” in day-to-day life, you may need to create a “new holiday season” – or the freedom to do holidays differently for a season as well.

 Creating a “new normal” doesn’t make anything “normal;” I like to compare “creating new normals” to inflating a life raft…it doesn’t make anything immediately better, but it can prevent a griever from completely drowning.